roke-to/roketo-contract/streaming/API.md

     "last_created_stream": "StreamId", // last created stream id

     // boolean, if true anyone can call `withdraw` for income streams,
-    // otherwise only reciever can do it.
+    // otherwise only receiver can do it.
     // Property and call are needed for internal purposes.
     "is_cron_allowed": "boolean"
 }